March 2, 2020

 Teachers may be more open to adopting modern technologies if you start small.
 There’s no point in completely remaking classrooms and giving every student a tablet if the teachers and students aren’t ready for it.

 Rather than rushing into trying every new technology, try one or two at a time and allow teachers to get comfortable with them before adding more.

-Being user friendly includes being relatively quick and easy to learn, not having bugs, and having “drag and drop” and other intuitive features.
+Being user-friendly includes being relatively quick and easy to learn, not having bugs, and having “drag and drop” as well as other intuitive features.

 One of the primary goals of any teacher is to meet the core national standards-based learning objectives.
 If you can show them how modern technologies will help them accomplish this and other goals, teachers will be more likely to adopt the new technology.

 Other benefits that modern classroom tech can offer are time savings—which is huge to teachers—and increased student engagement—which benefits everyone.

 Cover myths, too.
 Many teachers fear that allowing more technology into their classrooms will just increase the number of distractions.
 However, the classroom is the perfect place to teach students how to use technology responsibly.
 Consider investing in tools like screen monitoring software to help teachers keep their students on task.